-A Polish court has cancelled the European Arrest Warrant issued against Marcin Romanowski, an opposition Conservative politician and former deputy justice minister granted asylum in Hungary.
+A Polish court has cancelled the European Arrest Warrant issued against Marcin Romanowski, an opposition Conservative politician and former deputy justice minister who is residing in Hungary after being granted granted asylum in that country.

-Judge Dariusz Łubowski, in his ruling on the warrant, accused the Polish government of “violating human rights and civil liberties”, including the presumption of innocence.
+Judge Dariusz Łubowski, who had issued the warrant in 2024 at the behest of the authorities has now ruled that as a result of new evidence coming to light to revoke the warrant.
+He accused the Polish government of “violating human rights and civil liberties”, including the presumption of innocence.

 Prosecutors in Poland indicted Romanowski on eleven alleged crimes.
 These included participating in an organised criminal group, using crime as a source of income, and abuses of power during his time as a deputy justice minister in the last government.